kent0318/youtube-watch-party/README.md

 ### Instructions

+To run the app, do the following two steps in sequential order:
+1. Start the server by "cd server", "npm i", "npm run build" and "npm run start".
-To run the app simply "npm i" and then "npm start"
+2. In a new terminal, start the react app by "npm i" and "npm start".
+3. Create session through "http://localhost:3000/" on your browser.

 ### Problem
 Your task is to build a collaborative “Watch Party” app that lets a distributed group of users watch youtube videos together.
 The frontend should be written in Typescript (we have a skeleton for you set up) and the backend should be written in Node.JS.
 The app should support two main pages: